yoctoproject/poky/documentation/transitioning-to-a-custom-environment.rst

 #. **Based on the layers you've chosen, make needed changes in your
    configuration**.
-   For instance, you’ve chosen a machine type and added in the corresponding BSP layer.
+   For instance, you've chosen a machine type and added in the corresponding BSP layer.
 You'll then need to change the value of the MACHINE variable in your configuration file (build/local.conf) to point to that same machine type.
 There could be other layer-specific settings you need to change as